wso2/docs-is/en/docs/develop/identity-governance-rest-api.md

 template: templates/swagger.html
 ---

-# WSO2 Identity Server - governance connectors admin API
+# Governance Connectors Management API Definition - v1

 This is the RESTful API for managing identity governance configurations in WSO2 Identity Server.
 These configurations are grouped into five main categories.
 Each category has subcategories which are called connectors, and properties of connectors as mentioned below. <br>

 ???
 "Password Policies"